Email FacebookTwitterMenu burgerClose thin

 You’ll need to choose a trustee to oversee the trust.
 This person is bound by a fiduciary duty to manage the trust according to your wishes.
 You may also wish to name one or more successor trustees in case the original trustee is unable to complete their duties.

 The next step is choosing your beneficiaries.
 In a QTIP trust, your spouse is considered to be a lifetime beneficiary, as they’re able to draw on trust income during their lifetime.
 The people who receive the assets held in the trust once the surviving spouse passes away are called remainder beneficiaries.
-So again, the remainder beneficiaries may be children from a previous relationship or anyone else you’d like to inherit your assets.
+So again, the remainder beneficiaries may be children from a previous relationship, or anyone else you’d like to inherit your assets.

 Surviving Spouses and QTIP Trusts

-QTIP trust being signed
+QTIP trust being signed.

 Again, the spouse would not inherit the assets themselves.
-So if you transfer a rental property to the trust, for example, the spouse could collect the rental income it generates.
+So if you transfer a rental property into the trust, for example, the spouse could collect the rental income it generates.
 But the property itself would go to whoever you name as a remainder beneficiary to the trust.

 Tax Treatment of QTIP Trusts